tkim/ioi_api_doc/source/subscription/subscription.rst

 The following elements are available for equity and options IOI subscription.

+The sell-side sending IOIs will buy from the buy-side at the bid size/price and sell to the buy-side at the offer size/price.

 +--------------------------------------------------+------------------------------------+---------+
 |Element Name                                      | Description                        | Type    |
 +==================================================+====================================+=========+